Ahmadgoma/mysql-replication/steps.md

 `UNLOCK TABLES;'

-- If you want to skip errors in replication with code you know:

-you need to add this line in `/etc/mysql/mysql.conf.d/mysqld.cnf`
+- If you want to skip errors in replication with code you know, you need to add this line in `/etc/mysql/mysql.conf.d/mysqld.cnf`

 `slave-skip-errors = 1049`